Synaptic Package Manager

 Main Menu > Applications > System Tools > Synaptic Package Manager

-NOTE: Synaptic requires elevated permissions to run; you will be prompted to enter your sudo password – by default, this is your login password
+Note: Synaptic requires elevated permissions to run; you will be prompted to enter your sudo password – by default, this is your login password

 Application Overview